gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 my attempts at polite conversation and think I've insulted his grandmother.
 Come morning, there wouldn't be enough left of me to feed a skinny hog.
 It could be days before my remains are identified.
-My family will be beside themselves, and poor Sehdie will---
+My family will be beside themselves, and poor Sehdie will—

 A cupboard door bangs closed on the other side of the shutter.
 Still muttering, Sehdie's aunt leaves the room.
 I sag and let my breath out with a whoosh.
 Juan